NEW SOCIAL MEDIA GUIDE IN THE PROCESS IF BEING WRITTEN,

 That is not to say that you do not send out promotions, but they should be the exceptions and not the norm.

-If you want a quick paid advertising solution, you would use their pay per click systems.
-See our PPC page.
-You will not build relationships in the same way, but it can be a 'quick win'.
+If you want a quick paid advertising solution, you would use their pay per click advertising platforms.
+See our Social Media Advertising section, you will not build relationships in the same way, but it can be a 'quick win'.

 The simple answer is that you use the platforms that your potential customers do.